April 5 - The Contest is Over

 As I write this on Sunday morning, there are clouds in the sky with an occasional light snow flurry and a temperature of 30 degrees.
 However, changes are on the horizon.
 Forecasters are calling for showers tonight turning to a steady rain by morning.
 This storm could dump between 1-2 inches of liquid precipitation before ending on Thursday.
 The real change comes as we look ahead to next weekend.
 Temperatures in Goshen are expected to creep up into the 60’s on Thursday and Friday on their way past the 70-degree mark on Saturday.

-As you can see from the pictures above, the block still sits atop solid ice.
-In the top photo, snow can still be seen in the background.
+As you can see in the pictures attached to this update, the block still sits atop solid ice.
+In one of the photos, snow can still be seen in the background.
 With another bout of rain on the way, I don’t expect the snow or the block to last much longer.

 It was back in 2006 that the block went through the ice on April 1st.
 Thinking that we’re close to ice out, I want to remind people that only tickets postmarked on April 1st or the day before the block sinks to the bottom of Hammond Pond will count.
 These are the same rules that applied back then and remain valid now.
 If you have tickets you need to submit, I urge you to get them to me soon.

 Just a quick update on the status of the block…

 I connected the clock yesterday morning on my way to work.
 Tuesday’s fog had a significant impact on the condition of the ice.
 As you look across the lake today, most of the snow that had been on top of the ice has now melted.
 However, we did have flurries Tuesday night that left a visible coating on the ground Wednesday morning.